The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 The cruel trick?

-For hours, sometimes a full day, the brain replays the fire.
+Logic dims in response, your perspective collapses, and for hours, sometimes even a full day, the brain replays that fire.

 We are no longer reasoning humans; we are a body possessed by its oldest instincts.